rouvinerh/SecJournal/blogs/my-blogs/reviews/oswe-review.md

 {% embed url="https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part1" %}

 Additionally, I interned in a web application security role prior to taking the OSWE, where I audited Ruby and Typescript codebases.
-While I found most of my bugs through black-box testing (mainly due to my inexperience at the time), the exposure helped me get used to scanning large codebases quickly for potential issues.
+While I found most of my bugs through black-box testing (mainly due to my inexperience at the time), the exposure helped me get used to scanning large codebases and following application logic to see how my input was processed.
+Most importantly, it taught me **where to start looking, and how to determine which code blocks are important and which are not.**

 ### Web Vulnerabilities

 There were 2 resources I used to get familiar with all the web application vulnerabilities required.
 The first was PortSwigger Web Academy, which I used for scripting as well.
 This is hands down the **best possible web application exploitation training**.
 The labs cover just about every common vulnerability and it is **free**.
-As mentioned above, I also used the labs for practicing Python scripting.

 {% embed url="https://portswigger.net/web-security" %}